Table of Contents

 Quick facts about ENS

-• Just as in the early days of DNS names, users scramble to secure their ENS domains before they run out of unavailability.
+- Just as in the early days of DNS names, users scramble to secure their ENS domains before they run out of unavailability.

-• ENS supports a variety of top-level domains, like .com, .org, .io, .app and more.
+- ENS supports a variety of top-level domains, like .com, .org, .io, .app and more.

-• ENS is presently supported by browsers like Brave, Opera, Status (mobile), MetaMask Mobile (mobile), and Puma.
+- ENS is presently supported by browsers like Brave, Opera, Status (mobile), MetaMask Mobile (mobile), and Puma.
 Internet browsers like Chrome and Safari don’t support ENS.

 How does ENS work?

 Two Ethereum smart contracts form the basis of ENS.
 The ENS registry keeps a record of all domains registered on ENS.
-It saves three vital pieces of information about each domain, including the domain owner, the domain resolver, and the caching time for all records under the domain is the first smart contract.
-The second smart contract is the resolver, which converts domain names into machine-readable addresses and vice versa.
+It saves three vital pieces of information about each domain, including the domain owner, the domain resolver, and the caching time for all records under the domain, which is the first smart contract.
+The second smart contract is the resolver, which changes domain names into machine-readable addresses and vice versa.
 With the help of the second smart contract, each domain is connected to the appropriate user, website, or location.

 Similar to the early days of DNS names, crypto locals are hurrying to obtain their nicknames, as ENS domains are limited.
 Some people are even experimenting with ENS domain flipping, which can be a successful side business, given that weather.eth was sold in the auction for 300 ETH, or US$27,000, while exchange.eth was sold for 6,660 ETH, or US$609,000.